m2osw/snaplogger/README.md

 A form of logrotate without the compression or more than one backup.
 Note that the existing `my-app.log.1` is overwritten (somewhat on purpose).

+    fallback_to_console=true
+    fallback_to_syslog=true
+    fallback_appenders=console,syslog,tcp,some_file
+    fallback_only=false
+    severity_considered_an_error=WARNING

+The fallback feature allows for messages to be sent to another appender if the normal appender is failing (i.e. disk is full, network is not reachable, etc.)

+The file type supports a `fallback_to_console` and `fallback_to_syslog`.
+These are implemented directly within the file appender.
+They do not require another appender.
+The console has priority.
+Also, if the severity is equal or larger than `severity_considered_an_error`, then it sends the message to stderr instead of stdout.

+The `fallback_appenders` is a list of appender names.
+This parameter works in all appenders.
+The name must be specified as defined in the `[...]` name.
+There is no limit to the number of fallbacks although in most cases you probably do not want more than one or two.
+It is also suggested that you use `fallback_only=true` for those definitions since it would always be sent to that appender anyway.

+So the fallback order in the file appender is:

+1. try the console (stderr or stdout--internally implemented)
+2. try the syslog (internally implemented)
+3. try each appender as defined in the `fallback_appenders` parameter

+Note that to avoid (1) and (2), just keep the corresponding variables set to false, which is the default.

 #### Additional Appenders

 We have additional appenders in other projects.
 There are in these projects